Jane is a cognitive neuroscientist and her research focuses on the multisensory bodily basis for self-consciousness.

 Aspell, J.E., Tanskanen, T. and Hurlbert, A.C.
 (2005).
 Neuromagnetic correlates of visual motion coherence.
 European Journal of Neuroscience, 22(11), 2937-2945.
 Read the full text.

-Public talk at Cambridge Science Festival, 19 March 2015.
+Cambridge Science Festival, 2015.
 The Light of Consciousness.

-Rethinking the Senses (AHRC Science in Culture).
-Invited speaker on 19 February, 2015.
+Rethinking the Senses (AHRC Science in Culture) Seminar.
+Invited speaker in 2015.
 The multisensory bodily self.
 See details of the event.

 Cambridge Festival of Ideas, 2014.
 Will I still be me tomorrow?
 The Problem of Personal Identity.